-13. Nurse Rached – Louise Fletcher – One Flew Over the Cuckoo’s Nest
+13. Nurse Ratched – Louise Fletcher – One Flew Over the Cuckoo’s Nest

-But, whereas before Nurse Rached was feared, she is now merely hated.
-Despite being a shadow of the man he once was, McMurphy has the final word as Rached, once a thunderous voice amongst the men, is merely a whisper to them.
+But, whereas before Nurse Ratched was feared, she is now merely hated.
+Despite being a shadow of the man he once was, McMurphy has the final word as Ratched, once a thunderous voice amongst the men, is merely a whisper to them.

 12. Alex DeLarge – Malcolm McDowell – A Clockwork Orange

 Alex, the anti-hero protagonist of A Clockwork Orange is a true villain of the first order.
 While he acknowledges that his behaviour is morally wrong, he feels there is a place for it within society and is puzzled by other people’s attempts to reform his ultra-violent, rapacious, tendencies as he doesn’t interfere with other’s desire to good.
 In his own words, he merely “goes to the other shop”.

 Alex’s gang speak an unusual teenage slang which borrows from English, Russian, and Cockney Rhyming Slang.
 They dress in a ridiculous manner, which opposes their sadistic tendencies.
 His beverage of choice is a pint of milk, which he spikes with drugs to enhance aggression before finding victims to attack.